tinystacks/mkdocs/docs/security.md

 * Read access to organizational metadata
 * Administrator access to repositories.
 You can either allow access to all repositories or restrict GitHub to accessing select repositories only
-* Read/write access to administration, checks, code, commit statuses, deployments, discussions, packages, and pull requests
+* Read/write access to administration, checks, code, commit statuses, deployments, discussions, packages, pull requests, and webhooks.

 GitLab permissions requested include: